The 4th of July is almost here.

 If too many people have the same last name (like when my family gets together), assign every family a number and assign each number to a different category.
 1-5 bring an appetizer, 6-10 bring salad, 11-15 bring dessert.

 Choose Frugal Drinks

-Fruit Fruit is another refreshing summertime favorite.
-Instead of pricey blueberries and strawberries, choose fruits like watermelon, cantaloupe, and honey dew that aren’t that expensive and stretch to feed many people.
+- Fruit: Fruit is another refreshing summertime favorite.
+Instead of pricey fruits, choose inexpensive fruits like watermelon, cantaloupe, and honey dew that aren’t that expensive and stretch to feed many people.
 I even recently saw someone who made a cake out of fruit.
 Sounds strange, but it looked cute, and I bet it tasted great.

 The 4th of July is a great day to celebrate with family and friends.
 By choosing low cost, satisfying foods, having a frugal yet fun celebration is possible.

-What are your favorite frugal dishes to serve at parties?
+What are your favorite frugal dishes to serve at parties or summer barbecues?